MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 ```

 ### -Allow
+Please see [Learn more about allow entries in the Tenant Allow/Block], before trying to create Allow in Tenant Allow/Block List.(https://learn.microsoft.com/microsoft-365/security/office-365-security/tenant-allow-block-list-about?view=o365-worldwide#allow-entries-in-the-tenant-allowblock-list).

+This command can be used for creating third-party phishing simulation URL with no expiration.
+For more information, see [Configure the delivery of third-party phishing simulations to users and unfiltered messages to SecOps mailboxes](https://learn.microsoft.com/microsoft-365/security/office-365-security/skip-filtering-phising-simulations-sec-ops-mailboxes).

 The Allow switch specifies that you're creating an allow entry.
 You don't need to specify a value with this switch.

 You can't use this switch with the Block switch.

 ```yaml
 Type: SwitchParameter